ialab-puc/VisualRecSys-Tutorial-ICDM2021/README.md

 | [2] VBPR       | .77846 | .02169 | .05565 | .00278 | .02684 | .13821 | .00138 | .04105  |
 | [3] DVBPR      | .83168 | .04507 | .12152 | .00607 | .05814 | .25695 | .00256 | .08245  |
 | [4] ACF        | .80409 | .01594 | .05473 | .00273 | .02127 | .14935 | .00149 | .03781  |

----

-## Citation

-TBA

-> In the meantime, you might be interested in our tutorial "VisRec: A Hands-on Tutorial on Deep Learning for Visual Recommender Systems".
-Which can be found in [https://github.com/ialab-puc/VisualRecSys-Tutorial-IUI2021](https://github.com/ialab-puc/VisualRecSys-Tutorial-IUI2021).

 ## References